Woolston, Cheshire: History

 Woolston is part of the historic county of Lancashire, but after local government reforms of 1974, administratively it became part of Cheshire.
 Up to the last decade of the nineteenth century, Woolston and its immediate area was a township called "Woolston with Martinscroft" in Warrington ancient parish, which was itself part of West Derby Hundred.
-Towards the middle to end of the nineteenth century, it was part of Warrington rural sanitary district and Warrrington poor law union.
+Towards the middle to end of the nineteenth century, it was part of Warrington rural sanitary district and Warrington poor law union.

 In 1894, Woolston with Martinscroft joined the newly formed Warrington Rural District as a civil parish, where it remained until 1933.
 There was a boundary change to the civil parish in 1885 when the county boundary between Lancashire and Cheshire was adjusted: it gained part of Thelwall civil parish from Cheshire.
 A complex set of boundary changes occurred in 1933, involving the county boundary with Cheshire: the civil parish gained part of Lymm ancient parish; exchanged areas of land with Grappenhall ancient parish; and exchanged areas of land with Thelwall civil parish, all in Cheshire.
 Finally, and again in 1933, the civil parish of Woolston with Martinscroft was abolished and parts used to create the civil parishes of Croft and the modern day civil parish of Woolston, both in Lancashire.
 This new civil parish of Woolston was formed from parts of the old Woolston with Martinscroft civil parish, as explained above, and also part of Culcheth civil parish.
 It remained in Warrington rural district until the local government reforms of 1974 which created the borough of Warrington which was located in Cheshire.
 In 1998, when Warrington borough became a unitary authority, it remained in the ceremonial county of Cheshire, and continued to be served by Cheshire Police and Cheshire Fire and Rescue Service.

 Throughout time its name has changed often.
 At time of the Vikings it was called Wulfiges Town (probably because of the wolves that occupied the land).

 It is a civil parish which grew in the 20th century: the population in 1901 was just 484.